 Shenley Road, Borehamwood, Herts WD6

 A design of the early 1960s by the F. X. Velarde Partnership, displaying characteristics typical of that practice, and evoking traditional forms in an unmistakably modern way.
 This is a late design, built after Velarde’s death.
-The church retains some good furnishings, but others (notably the Annunciation pieces on the west front) have been lost.
-The design of the west front is a powerful element in the townscape, close to the civic centre of Borehamwood.
+The church retains some good furnishings, and the west front is a powerful element in the townscape, close to the civic centre of Borehamwood.

 From 1925, Mass was celebrated in a private chapel at The Grange in Elstree, a house owned by a Mr R. A. Caramen.
 The chapel was dedicated to St Teresa, who had been canonised that year.
 In 1932 a small church and presbytery were built at a site acquired in Shenley Road, from designs by T. H. B. Scott.
 The church was always intended to become the parish hall once a permanent and adequate church was built.
 In 1936 land to the rear was acquired, the site of the present St Teresa’s Primary School (opened 1957).
 In 1939, a second parish hall was built, on the site of the present church.